Skip to main content

 Mapping Your Internal Terrain

 The initial diagnostic phase is a deep dive into your biochemistry.
 It typically involves a comprehensive blood panel that goes far beyond a standard physical.
-We assess not just the primary hormones, but also the signaling hormones from the that control them.
+We assess not just the primary hormones, but also the signaling hormones from the pituitary gland that control them.

 This allows us to determine if a hormonal deficiency originates from the gland itself or from a breakdown in the signaling from the brain.
 Additionally, we examine a wide array of metabolic markers to understand how your body is processing fuel and managing inflammation.